hengrv/biggmarket/docs/features.md

   - [Set of Conditions Capture](../docs/screenshots/Post%20Items%20categories.png)

 ### F2.2 Users must be able to view their Items and edit/delete if wanted.
-* The users can view all their items in the Profile page, and edit/delete them by clicking them individually.
+* The users can view all their items in the Profile page, and delete them by clicking them individually.

   Please see: